 Basic Guidelines for Airplay Mirroring from a MacBook Air:

 - Quit all unused applications that do not need to be displayed to your class

-- Close all tabs in Google Chrome that are not being shown to students
+- Close all browser tabs that are not being shown to students